nKolja/RandomBeaconBot/README.md

 This bot publishes a randomly generated sentence in 5 minute intervals starting from 2m30s of each hour.

+_Dependencies_:
-_Dependencies_: tweepy - a library for connecting to twitter and posting tweets
+ - tweepy - a library for connecting to twitter and posting tweets
+ - Beautiful soup 4 - a library for extracting the current beacon number from the unicorn beacon website